GoClipse/goclipse/documentation/ReportIssue.md

  Notes:

- * Please report the MMRNMHRM version you are using (can be found on `"Help/About/Installation Details/Installed Software"` ), and operating system and architecture.
+ * Please report the LANG_IDE_NAME version you are using (can be found on `"Help/About/Installation Details/Installed Software"` ), and operating system and architecture.
  * Check the Eclipse Error Log for errors or Java exceptions (see `"Help/About/Installation Details/Configuration/Error Log"`).